Humanity Inc. raises funding to allow us to monitor and affect our rate of aging – TechCrunch

 Semyon Dukach, the managing partner of Humanity’s lead investor One Way Ventures, said: “We’re proud to be leading this round and backing this extraordinary team, along with a number of other great investors including leading funds and angels in the consumer tech and health space.
 We believe in the Humanity mission and clearly the timing could not be better for people to get access to such a product.”

 Ward added: “Many people feel helpless when it comes to avoiding disease and slowing down the aging process.
-In the COVID-19 world, where we all now clearly understand that risk increases significantly with age and poor health, people’s number one question is, rightly, ‘what actions can I take each day to stay healthy and for much longer?”
+In the COVID-19 world, where we all now clearly understand that risk increases significantly with age and poor health, people’s number one question is, rightly, ‘what actions can I take each day to stay healthy and for much longer?’ ”

 Geer said: “People have never had an accurate clear feedback loop to help them know whether what they’re doing to be healthier was really working or not.
 We want to finally give them that superpower.”

-Humanity is currently testing its Alpha product on ‘a few hundred users’ and claims to have ‘thousands’ waiting to gain early access.
-The app will launch in the UK and the US in early 2021, followed by a global rollout in 2022.
+Humanity is currently testing its Alpha product on “a few hundred users” and claims to have “thousands” waiting to gain early access.
+The app will launch in the U.K. and the U.S. in early 2021, followed by a global rollout in 2022.